How long will it take to make a Covid-19 vaccine?

 It's been the question on everyone's lips ever since we first learned about a virus called Covid-19.

 When will we be able to get a vaccine to protect us against this new coronavirus?

-More than 80 groups around the world continue to research potential vaccines, with experts in the UK at the University of Oxford carrying out the first human trials in Europe.
+More than 80 groups around the world are researching potential vaccines, with experts in the UK at the University of Oxford carrying out the first human trials in Europe - reporting encouraging results from the first phase of testing.
 Other research teams are investigating whether any existing drugs or therapies more commonly used for other conditions may be able to treat or cure Covid-19.

 For now, the best thing we can all do is to follow the the local guidance, maintain social distancing, continue to wash our hands regularly and to self-isolate if we develop any of the symptoms while this research is taking place.

-But, many of us who are missing our family and friends might wonder why these processes - in particular, the vaccine development - will take so long.
+But, many of us who are missing a sense of normality might wonder why these processes - in particular, the vaccine development - will take so long.
 Well actually, if all goes to plan, this vaccine might just go down in history as one of the quickest of all time.